hotkit/pgasio/examples/README.md

 ## [stats](./stats.cpp#L6)

-This minimal example shows how to iterate over one or more statements that can produce multiple recordsets.
-Statistics about the executed SQL is returned.
+This minimal example produces some statistics (hence `stats`) about results from giving SQL to the database server.
+It also shows how to iterate over one or more statements that can produce multiple recordsets.

+All of the coroutines used to service the connections run in the same thread (the main thread), so this example can be used to see how many connections a single thread can service for different statements given to the database server.

 The option `-c` specifies a command that is to be run (and it may be provided multiple times).
 Otherwise pass in the filenames of SQL commands to be run.

 Example:

     stats -c "SELECT 1, 2" pgbench.sql

+Run the `SELECT` statement in one coroutine and all of the SQL found in the `pgbench.sql ` file in another.

+    stats pgbench.sql pgbench.sql pgbench.sql

+Run three coroutines performing the SQL in the `pgbench.sql` file.

 ## [csj](./f5/csj.cpp#L6)